 The Jaguar deployed by the IAF is powered by two Adour Mk 811 turbofan engines.
 The IAF will upgrade its 125 Jaguars by replacing the engines with either Adour Mk821s or Honeywell F125IN to improve performance, particularly at medium altitudes.
-The request for proposal (RFP) for the engine replacement is expected to be issued in 2013.
+The request for proposal (RFP) for the engine replacement was issued in October 2012.

 The Jaguar can fly at a maximum speed of 1,699km/h.
 The combat radius and ferry range of the aircraft are 908km and 3,524km respectively.
 The service ceiling is 14,000m.

 Darin III - upgrade to the Jaguar ground attack aircraft

 HAL conducted successful maiden flight of Darin III, an upgraded Jaguar aircraft, in November 2012.
 The Darin III features modernised navigation, electronic warfare and weapon delivery system in addition to upgraded avionics over the Jaguar.
 The upgrades were done indigenously by HAL.

 In December 1999, Raytheon Systems Ltd was awarded an $860m contract for the development of the UK Ministry of Defence airborne stand-off radar (ASTOR).